autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-and-sensor-description/calibrating-sensors/manual-calibration.md

 ## Overview

-In this section, we will use [Extrinsic Manual Calibration](https://github.com/tier4/CalibrationTools/blob/tier4/universe/sensor/docs/how_to_extrinsic_manual.md) for extrinsic calibrating our sensors.
+In this section, we will use [Extrinsic Manual Calibration](https://github.com/tier4/CalibrationTools/blob/tier4/universe/sensor/docs/how_to_extrinsic_manual.md) for extrinsic calibration of our sensors.
-At this point, we can't completely accurate calibrations results for usage, but we will have an initial calibration for other tools.
+After this process, we won't get accurate calibration results for final use, but we will have an initial calibration for other tools.
 For example, in the lidar-lidar or camera-lidar calibration phase, we will need initial calibration for getting accurate and successful calibration results.

 We need a sample bag file for the calibration process which includes raw lidar topics and camera topics.
-So our tutorial_vehicle's recorded topics should like this:
+The following shows an example of a bag file used for calibration:

 ??? note "ROS 2 Bag example of our calibration process"